Dr Sam De Silva

 Will the EU have any power to enforce GDPR and the new ePrivacy regulations in the UK?
 Will the UK start to harmonise its approach with other economic partners such as the US?
 Or will the ICO start to navigate a completely new course?

-Leading data protection lawyer Dr Sam De Silva CMS discusses some of the key challenges ahead, including any short-term disruption likely to result from an orderly or disorderly Brexit.
+Leading data protection lawyers Dr Sam De Silva and Caroline Cooper from CMS discusses some of the key challenges ahead, including any short-term disruption likely to result from an orderly or disorderly Brexit.